tohyuting/tp/docs/DeveloperGuide.md

 The warehouse consists of : `Type`, `Name`, `Phone`, `Address`

-The supplier/warehouse also consists of an optional field: `Remark`
+The supplier/warehouse also has an optional field: `Remark`

 Only one supplier/warehouse can be added per command execution.

 #### Path Execution of Add Command
-The overview of the AddCommand Activity Diagram is shown below:
+The overview of the `AddCommand` Activity Diagram is shown below:

 ![Add Command Activity Diagram](images/AddCommandActivityDiagram.png)

 After the user calls the `add` command, the code will check for the presence of all the compulsory prefixes in the command.
-The code will throw a ParseException if there are any missing/invalid prefixes.
-After that is checked, it will check if the new supplier/warehouse added is a duplicate (The supplier/warehouse already exist in the application).
+The code will throw a `ParseException` if there are any missing/invalid prefixes.
+After that is checked, it will check if the new supplier/warehouse added is a duplicate (The supplier/warehouse already exists in the application).
 It will throw a CommandException when the user tries to add a duplicate supplier/warehouse.
 Otherwise, it will add the supplier/warehouse and prints a success message to the user.

 #### Structure of Add feature
-The following diagram shows the overview of the AddCommand Class Diagram:
+The following diagram shows the overview of the `AddCommand` Class Diagram:

 ![Add Command Class Diagram](images/AddCommandClassDiagram.png)

-The above class diagram shows the structure of the AddCommand and its associated classes and interfaces.
-Some methods and fields are not included because they are not extensively utilised in AddCommand; such as public static fields and getter/setter methods.
+The above class diagram shows the structure of the `AddCommand` and its associated classes and interfaces.
+Some methods and fields are not included because they are not extensively utilised in `AddCommand`; such as public static fields and getter/setter methods.

 #### Interaction between objects when the Add Command is executed